fable-hub/Feliz/tests/README.md

 npm run test memo
 ```

-or with watch mode (only in test project root):
+or in watch mode (only in test project root):
 ```bash
 npm run test:watch memo
 ```